wwargack/cpe487/lab1/leddec/mod/readme.md

 PACKAGE_PINs modifiedd from U12, U11, V10 to U18, R13, T8 respectively.

-Correspoonds to switches 13, 14, 15 to 6, 7, 8 respectively.
+Corresponds to switches 13, 14, 15 to 6, 7, 8 respectively.